IPv4 header format – Explanation of all fields.

 Total Length –

-Two bytes value represents a total length of an IP packet.
+Two bytes value represents the total length of an IP packet.
 Total length = Header length + User Data length.
-To get the user data, the IP layer finds the user data length from the total length and header length.
+The IP layer finds the user data length from the total length and header length to get the user data.

 Identification/IP Field –

-A two bytes unique value between the source, destination, and protocol.
-When the sender sends a packet it assigns a unique value to the IP packet during the Maximum Datagram Lifetime (MDL).
+A two-byte unique value between the source, destination, and protocol.
+When the sender sends a packet, it assigns a unique value to the IP packet during the Maximum Datagram Lifetime (MDL).
 While traversing the path, if an IP packet gets fragmented, the identification value remains the same for the fragments.
 Destination correlates the segments from the identification value.

 IP Flags –

 The flags are for control information.
 Menas how a transit network should treat the IP packet.
-The IP flags field is three bits long.
+The IP flags field is three bits in size.
 Each bit provides control information to the network.

-- The first bit is reserved, do not use it currently.
+- The first bit is reserved and not in use currently.

-- The second bit is for fragmentation, also called Don’t fragment (DF).
-If the value is zero(0), the transit network can fragment the packet if requires.
+- The second bit is for fragmentation, called Don’t Fragmentation (DF).
+If the value is zero(0), the transit network can fragment the packet if required.
 If the value is one(1), the underlying network does not fragment the IP packet.
 If fragmentation is a must on a node and the DF value is 1, the node will drop the packet.

 - The third bit of IP flags (More Fragment -MF) is for segment information.
-If the value is zero (0), means it is the last fragment if the packet is fragmented or no fragmentation at all.
-One (1) means a packet is fragmented and at least one frame will follow the current fragment.
+If the value is zero (0), it is the last fragment if the packet is fragmented or there is no fragmentation.
+One (1) means a packet is fragmented, and at least one frame will follow the current fragment.

 Fragment offset –